Mohamed-Elwakdy/Elwakdy-TripData/README.md

                             min_pickup_longitude_big_bounday = line[10]
 ```

-### Because there are some maximum and minimum latitude/longitude points are invalid, I create a big bounding box where Longitude is in the range -180 and +180 and latitude is in the range -90 and +90.
+### Because there are some maximum and minimum latitude/longitude points are invalid, I will create a big bounding box where Longitude is in the range -180 and +180 and latitude is in the range -90 and +90.
 ### Getting the max and min values inside the bounding box for longitude and latitude points.